Steeve-Bennett-aka-MChoquette/catapulte-autoplugin/README.md

 - Google Gemini 2.5 Flash Lite
 - xAI Grok 4

-While WP-Autoplugin is free to use, you may need to pay for API usage based on your chosen model.
+While Catapulte-Autoplugin is free to use, you may need to pay for API usage based on your chosen model.

 ## Custom Models

-WP-Autoplugin supports custom models: you can plug in any OpenAI-compatible API by providing the endpoint URL, model name, and API key.
+Catapulte-Autoplugin supports custom models: you can plug in any OpenAI-compatible API by providing the endpoint URL, model name, and API key.
 This feature allows you to use any model you have access to, including locally hosted models, or custom models you've trained yourself.

 ## BYOK (Bring Your Own Key)

-To use WP-Autoplugin, you'll need an API key from an AI provider.
+To use Catapulte-Autoplugin, you'll need an API key from an AI provider.
 Insert your key in the plugin settings to get started.
 Your API key remains on your server and is not shared with anyone.

 Some AI platforms currently offer free plans and include SOTA models, like **Gemini 2.5 Pro** through [Google AI Studio](https://aistudio.google.com/).
 Refer to the respective websites for pricing information.

 ## AI-Generated Plugins

-Plugins created by WP-Autoplugin are standard WordPress plugins:
+Plugins created by Catapulte-Autoplugin are standard WordPress plugins:

-- They function independently and will continue to work even if WP-Autoplugin is deactivated or deleted.
+- They function independently and will continue to work even if Catapulte-Autoplugin is deactivated or deleted.
-- You can install them on other WordPress sites without WP-Autoplugin.
+- You can install them on other WordPress sites without Catapulte-Autoplugin.
-- While WP-Autoplugin provides a convenient listing screen for generated plugins, they can also be managed from the standard WordPress Plugins screen.
+- While Catapulte-Autoplugin provides a convenient listing screen for generated plugins, they can also be managed from the standard WordPress Plugins screen.

 ## Code Quality and Security

-WP-Autoplugin aims to generate code that adheres to WordPress coding standards.
+Catapulte-Autoplugin aims to generate code that adheres to WordPress coding standards.
 However, it's important to treat AI-generated code with the same caution you would apply to any third-party code.
 We strongly recommend:

 - Reviewing and testing all generated code before use in a production environment.
 - Conducting thorough testing on a staging site before deployment.